About the course

-The MSc in Modelling for Global Health is a full-time one-year programme which will train a new generation of modellers with cutting edge multi-disciplinary skills to support developing global health systems at sub-national, national and international levels.
+The MSc in Modelling for Global Health is a full-time one-year programme which will train a new generation of mathematical modellers with cutting edge multi-disciplinary skills to support global health decision making processes at sub-national, national and international levels.

 The course will aim to develop your:

-- repertoire of skills in mathematical and economic modelling, scientific programming, global health financing and related cutting-edge bioinformatics and analytics;
+- repertoire of skills in mathematical and economic modelling including, for example, scientific programming, global health financing, genetics and evolution, spatial analysis and model fitting, related cutting-edge bioinformatics and analytics

-- breadth of knowledge of current challenges and issues in global health; and
+- breadth of knowledge of current challenges and issues in global health

 - range of techniques and tools for communication with key stakeholders from policy, implementation, commercial and research sectors.

 The first term will consist of topics on research methods, an overview of major global health challenges and foundations of mathematics required.
 Modules include:

 - Introduction to R for modellers

 - Introduction to Health Economics